shorepine/tulipcc/docs/tulip_api.md

 ```
 rabbit_game/
-... rabbit_game.py # has a run() method which starts the program
+... rabbit_game.py # starts the program when imported
+... extra.py # can put any other python files in here
 ... rabbit_pic.png
 ... rabbit_pic1.png
 ```

-The main Python script must be the name of the package and have a `run()` method.
+The main Python script must be the name of the package.
 Then, your users can start the package by `run('rabbit_game')`.
 The package will be cleaned up after when they exit.
-The Tulip World BBS will support uploading and downloading packages as tar files.
+The Tulip World BBS supports uploading and downloading packages as tar files: just `world.upload('package')` or `world.download('package.tar')`.

 ## The Tulip Editor